A regional sales director wants to determine whether different cu... | Channels for Pearson+

 C

-The P-value from the one-way ANOVA is less than 0.05, so we reject the H0 and suggest Ha.
+The P-value from the one-way ANOVA is less than 0.05, so we reject the and suggest .

 D